Contact Lens Exams for Optimal Fit and Comfort

 If you’ve never worn lenses before, you’ll be provided with a “breaking-in” schedule which lets you wear your lenses for a little more time each day so your eyes can adjust to the way the lenses feel.
 The adjustment period usually takes mo more than a week or so.
 To ensure they remain comfortable, always clean and store your lenses properly.

-As a top-ranked optometry practice in Manchester, CT, Prudhomme Vision offers comprehensive contact lens exams for patients throughout the region to ensure they receive the best lenses for their needs.
+As a top-ranked optometry practice in South Windsor, CT, Prudhomme Vision offers comprehensive contact lens exams for patients throughout the region to ensure they receive the best lenses for their needs.
 If you’re considering contacts or if you already wear contact lenses but need a new prescription or a checkup, call (860) 644-3364 and schedule your exam today.